-Her research interests include positive obligations in international law, economic and social rights, in particular during armed conflicts and their aftermath, and international law and domestic law-making, particularly in multi-level systems.
+Professor Schmid's research interests include positive obligations in international law, economic and social rights, in particular during armed conflicts and their aftermath, and international law and domestic law-making, particularly in multi-level systems.
 She is currently working on state responsibility for omissions and on two interdisciplinary books concerning the engagement of subnational political authorities with human rights treaties.